WhyIsEvery4thYearAlwaysBad/mahstuff/Nav Mesh Dev guide/The Guide.md

 ### Forcing a connection
 <hr>

-Some connections cannot be made, because the connection would go in a negative direction and become degenerate.
-Degenerate areas are areas that use negative coordinates.
+Some connections cannot be made, because the connection would go in a negative direction.
+This is for stability reasons, as these connections can cause crashes sometimes.
+However the nav mesh editor may still need that connection regardless.

-To get around this issue, move the nav mesh to where the desired connection can be made without becoming degenerate.
+Through the use of `nav_save_selected` and `nav_merge_mesh`, it is possible to not only forcefully make connections, but also nav areas with custom shapes.
+This is possible due to these two commands using a file to store and retrive nav mesh data.

 Tip: `nav_shift`, `nav_corner_raise`, and `nav_corner_lower` will help you move nav areas.